austra/subsonicslackbot/README.md

 # SubsonicSlackBot

 A Sinatra app for Slack integration with Subsonic.
 Typing keywords in Slack will create a Subsonic share for a given song or album.
 That share is sent to the channel.
-Optionally, if your Subsonic user is configured for Jukebox mode, it will begin to play for anyone logged in with that user, fun for synchronized music listening!
+Optionally, if your Subsonic user is configured for Jukebox mode, it will begin to playback directly on the server's audio hardware

 ## Usage
 Enter your trigger with no arguments in Slack for usage.